Self-supervised Spatial Reasoning on Multi-View Line Drawings: Experiments and Discussions

-\textbf{Baseline network adaptation.} All the methods used to compare with our method in Table~\ref{tab_methods_result} are implemented using the original papers' network designs.
-However, to adapt these baseline methods to the SPARE3D tasks, we change all the backbone networks to VGG-16 to ensure that the learned parameters can be loaded to our supervised training network.
-For SimCLR, we define the positive image pairs in our case as the $F, R, T$ and $I$ images which are generated from the same CAD model.
-We use the \textit{late fusion} structure to handle input images individually.
-Then, the learned parameters $\theta_1, \theta_2, \theta_3, \theta_4, \phi_1, \phi_2, \psi$ can be loaded for supervised fine-tuning with the \textit{late fusion}.
-For Jigsaw puzzle and Colorization, the VGG-16 backbone network takes one single image as the input.
-Therefore, on the one hand, we can load the learned parameters $\theta$ for supervised fine-tuning with the \textit{early fusion}, discarding the first convolutional layer's parameters.
-On the other hand, we can load the learned parameters $\theta$ for supervised fine-tuning with the \textit{late fusion}, by initializing the parameters of the four $f$ networks with the same pre-trained parameters.
+\textbf{Self-supervised learning baseline network adaptation for \textit{T2I}.} For task \textit{T2I}, we use Jigsaw puzzle~\cite{noroozi2016unsupervised}, Colorization~\cite{zhang2016colorful}, SimCLR~\cite{chen2020simple}, and RotNet~\cite{gidaris2018unsupervised} as four self-supervised learning baseline methods to compare with our method, see Table~\ref{tab_methods_result}.
+For the network structures of the Jigsaw puzzle, Colorization, and RotNet, we follow these papers' original design, only replacing the backbone networks with VGG-16 to ensure that the learned parameters can be loaded to the networks of the downstream tasks.
+For SimCLR, we define the positive ``image pairs'' in our case as the $\left \{F,R,T\right \}$ and $I$ images, which are generated from the same CAD model.
+We then use the same \textit{contrastive network} as in Figure~\ref{fig_contrastive_network} to extract the features for $\left \{F,R,T\right \}$ and $I$ images separately, and the learned parameters can be loaded to the downstream tasks.